 If you have a federal work-study award (FWS), please know that you can use your award for most all campus jobs.
 Therefore, do not limit your job search to only those positions that read ‘work-study required’.
 Instead, apply for all campus jobs that interest you and let the employer know that you have work-study during the interview.
 Once hired, you will need to provide your employer with a copy of your on-line FWS Authorization Form.
 Using MyJHU, sign into SIS and select the appropriate academic year, click on the FWS Authorization Form, save as a PDF, and email to your employer.
 It’s that’s easy.

 You may be wondering if there’s time to work.
 After attending classes, studying, eating, and sleeping, the average Blue Jay will have approximately 45 hours of FREE TIME each week.
 Using just 5 of those hours for a campus job can help students get connected to the university more quickly.
 This is also a good number of hours to start with, you can always add more hours (2nd campus job) later in the semester.
 Students can hold multiple campus jobs simultaneously; just try to stay within 10 hours for the first semester.

 This is a federal form required of all new employees.
 Most important to note, is that you MUST have original documents to complete this form, such as your SSN Card or Passport – and – MUST be completed within 3-days of your start date .
 See the complete PDF Document: list of acceptable documents.
-An appointment is required, make an appointment.
+Visit the Form I-9 page for details.

 4. Get Paid

 Pay dates are the 15th and last day of the month, unless otherwise noted.
 When hired, be sure to ask when you can expect to receive your first pay.
-The average starting wage for student jobs is $10.00 per hour; other JHU campuses pay slightly higher to compensate for travel time.
 To learn about direct deposit, and more, click the above link.